Catharism: Massacre

+According to a report thirty years later by a non-witness, Arnaud Amalric is supposed to have been asked how to tell Cathars from Catholics.
+His alleged reply, according to Caesarius of Heisterbach, a fellow Cistercian, was "Caedite eos.
+Novit enim Dominus qui sunt eius"—"Kill them all, the Lord will recognise His own".

 After the success of his siege of Carcassonne, which followed the massacre at Béziers in 1209, Simon de Montfort was designated as leader of the Crusader army.
 Prominent opponents of the Crusaders were Raymond Roger Trencavel, viscount of Carcassonne, and his feudal overlord Peter II of Aragon, who held fiefdoms and had a number of vassals in the region.
 Peter died fighting against the crusade on 12 September 1213 at the Battle of Muret.
 Simon de Montfort was killed on 25 June 1218 after maintaining a siege of Toulouse for nine months.

 Treaty and persecution

 The official war ended in the Treaty of Paris (1229), by which the king of France dispossessed the House of Toulouse of the greater part of its fiefs, and the house of the Trencavels of the whole of their fiefs.
 The independence of the princes of the Languedoc was at an end.
 In spite of the wholesale massacre of Cathars during the war, Catharism was not yet extinguished, and Catholic forces would continue to pursue Cathars.

-In 1215, the bishops of the Catholic Church met at the Fourth Council of the Lateran under Pope Innocent III; part of the agenda was combating the Cathar heresy.
+In 1215, the bishops of the Catholic Church met at the Fourth Council of the Lateran under Pope Innocent III.
+Part of the agenda was combating the Cathar heresy.

 The Inquisition was established in 1233 to uproot the remaining Cathars.
 Operating in the south at Toulouse, Albi, Carcassonne and other towns during the whole of the 13th century, and a great part of the 14th, it succeeded in crushing Catharism as a popular movement, driving its remaining adherents underground.
 Cathars who refused to recant or relapsed were hanged, or burnt at the stake.

 On Friday 13 May 1239, in Champagne, 183 men and women convicted of Catharism were burned at the stake on the orders of the Dominican inquisitor and former Cathar Perfect Robert le Bougre.
 Mount Guimar, in northeastern France, had already been denounced as a place of heresy in a letter of the Bishop of Liège to Pope Lucius II in 1144.

 From May 1243 to March 1244, the Cathar fortress of Montségur was besieged by the troops of the seneschal of Carcassonne and the archbishop of Narbonne.
 On 16 March 1244, a large and symbolically important massacre took place, wherein over 200 Cathar Perfects were burnt in an enormous pyre at the prat dels cremats ("field of the burned") near the foot of the castle.
-Moreover, the Church, at the 1235 Council of Narbonne, decreed lesser chastisements against laymen suspected of sympathy with Cathars.
+The Church, at the 1235 Council of Narbonne, decreed lesser chastisements against laymen suspected of sympathy with Cathars.